 5. Your Rebranding Marketing Strategy

 Your marketing campaign needs to be adjusted to reflect your company’s rebranding.
 This is where you update all the marketing materials such as brochures, fliers, proposal templates, pitch decks, and trade show booths.
 These tools will help you convey your new message.
+For example, rebranding your brochures will change how customers view your brand while a new pitch deck can shift investors’ perception.

 6. Get Feedback